mikey1384/twinkle-vite/src/containers/Management/Tools/SUBTITLE_GENERATION_PROCESS.md

   - Configured cleanup to remove files older than 12 hours during server initialization
   - Created dedicated npm scripts for manual cleanup operations
   - Updated documentation to reflect enhanced cleanup capabilities
+- **v1.5**: Expanded language support for subtitle translation:
+  - Added support for 10 additional languages: Spanish, French, German, Chinese, Japanese, Russian, Portuguese, Italian, and Arabic
+  - Implemented "Show original text" option for all non-English translations
+  - Updated UI to display the checkbox for all non-English languages
+  - Modified subtitle processing to handle all languages consistently